Sardine Run – Dive into the chaos of South Africa!

 Blue Ocean Dive Lodge

-The first two nights of this trip you will stay at the Blue Ocean Dive Lodge.
+The nine nights of this trip you will stay at the Blue Ocean Dive Lodge.
 The resort is beautifully situated overlooking the Indian Ocean and the Umkomaas Golf Course, and features a fully licensed ocean-view restaurant and bar, and of course a dive center.
 The historic 1934 building combines comfort and convenience.

 With space for large groups of up to 24 (expandable to 32 with an additional boat) and a dive lodge that can accommodate up to 54 guests, they are perfectly equipped for any diver or dive association.